AsheUrban/DrSillyStringz.Solution/README.md

-# Week 11 Independent Project: Dr. SillyStringz's Factory Database Solution!
+# Dr. SillyStringz's Factory Database Solution

 #### A website that allows Factory Managers to track their Engineers and Machines!